 EDA Mentorship Program

 The mentor-mentee relationship can help someone through a challenging project, advise on a career move, or be a sounding board for new ideas.
-The mentor and mentee decide the scope of the relationship, such as to achieve a specific goal or complete a specific project and can be done through various ways; email, virtual meetings, conference calls, and in person.
+In our program, the mentor and mentee decide the scope of the relationship and ways to confidentially.
 Mentors and Mentees partnering are done based on best fit and as the result of the questionnaires filled out by mentors and mentees (need, abilities, and location).
 Click on the buttons below to apply.

-Economic Development professionals just starting off often find themselves in situations that can be daunting and overwhelming.
-The information and knowledge they need to affectively do their job can only be gleaned through time, education, and experience.
-Communities in Alberta drastically vary in size and resources, from having a robust, experienced team to a one-person office who is responsible for wearing many hats.
-In both circumstances, having a key a contact that you can pick up the phone or drop an email to and ask their opinion or get guidance from, would be extremely valuable for those less experienced.
+Economic Development professionals just starting off often find themselves in situations that can be daunting and overwhelming having a key a contact that you can pick up the phone or drop an email to and ask their opinion or get guidance from, is extremely valuable.

 To develop a relationship that can provide insights and opportunities to expand knowledge, develop or improve upon work related soft-skills for career progression and to achieve meaningful goals.